 I’m reading today in the book of Numbers.
 Numbers chapter 9.

-Here is the interesting part…God came down as a cloud and as a fire.
+Here is the more interesting part…God came down as a cloud and as a fire and hovered over this building.

 When the cloud and fire lifted it was God’s sign that they could move forward in their journey and when the cloud and fire came back down they had to stay encamped and WAIT on God.

-Amazing!!
-I bet that was a sight to see!
+Amazing!
+I bet that was a sight to see.
 Can you imagine?
 Standing in awe as this cloud and fire hovered overhead.
-Just wow!!
+Can you close your eyes and image the sight?
+Just wow!

 Standing, worshiping and in awe, fully loved, protected, knowing and seeing that God was with you.
 And He made them wait on Him as they went on their journey.